Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 .. class:: PowerTimesTrigonometricFunctionHodographicShapingSettings

-Class of settings for base functions defined by mulitplying power functions with trigonometric ones (this includes the following hodographic shaping base functions: :literal:`PowerSineFunctionHodographicShaping`, :literal:`PowerCosineFunctionHodographicShaping`, :literal:`ScaledPowerSineFunctionHodographicShaping`, :literal:`ScaledPowerCosineFunctionHodographicShaping`).
+Class of settings for base functions defined by multiplying power functions with trigonometric ones (this includes the following hodographic shaping base functions: :literal:`PowerSineFunctionHodographicShaping`, :literal:`PowerCosineFunctionHodographicShaping`, :literal:`ScaledPowerSineFunctionHodographicShaping`, :literal:`ScaledPowerCosineFunctionHodographicShaping`).
 This settings class is defined as follows (the scaled factor is by default set to 1.0):

 .. code-block:: cpp